-While Australia’s ranking has not changed – 13th for three years running – and it may appear we are holding ground, our CPI score has notably decreased over the last six years.
+While Australia’s ranking has not changed – 13th for four years running – and it may appear we are holding ground, our CPI score has notably decreased over the last seven years.

 In 2012, Australia scored 85 out of 100.
 Today, in the latest CPI, Australia has slipped 8 points, receiving a score of 77, and remains outside the top 10 countries.
-Australia scored 79 in 2016.
+Australia received the same score of 77 in 2017.